-- Paris in August is not as crowded as other months because fewer locals are in town, but Paris still gets their share of visitors.
+- Book in advance.
+It is not as crowded as in other months because fewer locals are in town, but Paris still gets their share of visitors.
 For popular sites, you should still try to book in advance.

-- It is high season for hotel rooms, so you will always need to plan ahead for everything.
+- Plan accommodation!
+It is high season for hotel rooms, so you will always need to plan ahead for everything.

-- If you are going to be on the roads, the worst of the annual traffic jams takes place every year on the Saturday of the week when July turns to August.
+- Be prepared for traffic jams.
+If you are going to be on the roads, the worst of the annual traffic jams takes place every year on the Saturday of the week when July turns to August.

-- It may be hot outside, but some of the metros are NOT air-conditioned so walking might actually be cooler.
+- Walking may be the best option.
+It may be hot outside, but some of the metros are NOT air-conditioned so walking might actually be cooler.

-- If you are staying in an Airbnb or similar, be warned that air-conditioning is not a given.
+- Ask about AC in advance.
+If you are staying in an Airbnb or similar, be warned that air-conditioning is not a given.
 You will only find AC in major hotels, stores, etc.

 It can be tough to pack for Paris in the summer.
 Paris is a typically very hot city which means you want to be cool when you are outside, but if you step into a museum or shopping center you may face chilly air-conditioning.
 And some restaurants and a lot of small stores likely don't have A/C. So as always, my best advice for you is to pack layers.

 I recommend packing summer clothes that are made from light material and won't wrinkle easily when you pack them in your suitcase.
 I bring a light sweater and a few scarves; it's Paris after all!
 Sunglasses and hats are a must.
-Resist the temptation to wear flip-flops, that won’t go over well.
 Shorts will be deeply frowned upon at some of the fancier restaurants.

 Paris is a city of texture, so don't be afraid to dress up your outfits with layers or accessories and that can be a fun thing to shop for too!